adolphenayituriki/java_final_exam_Nayituriki-Adolphe_223010709/README.md

 [![MySQL](https://img.shields.io/badge/MySQL-8.0-orange)](https://dev.mysql.com/downloads/mysql/)
 [![License](https://img.shields.io/badge/License-Educational-green)](#license)

-E-BUY SMART is a **Java Swing-based Desktop Application** for managing e-commerce operations including users, products, orders, and payments.
-It uses **MySQL** via **JDBC** and is designed for small to medium online businesses or local offline networks.
+E-BUY SMART is a desktop-based e-commerce management system developed using Java Swing.
+It provides a multi-tabbed interface for administrators to efficiently manage users, products, orders, and payments.
+Customers can register, log in, browse products by category, place orders, and make payments securely.
+The system connects to a MySQL database through JDBC, ensuring reliable and secure data storage and retrieval.
+Administrators can perform CRUD operations on all entities and generate reports in CSV/Excel format.
+The application incorporates role-based access control and password hashing to enhance security.
+Its intuitive interface simplifies navigation and reduces manual errors in business operations.
+Overall, E-BUY SMART automates core e-commerce processes, improving efficiency, accuracy, and the overall user experience.

 **WIREFRAME SYSTEM DESIGN LINK: https://balsamiq.cloud/s2st4s4/pi50kiy/rBD8A**